 “Business Free” Times Set

-Running a successful business can engulf people as it becomes all they can think or talk about.
-When you are married to your business partner it can be tough to get out of business mode and into your personal relationship.
-For this reason you need to start setting “business free” times during the day where both of you are banned from talking business.
-This will allow you to have time to work on your relationship rather than the next project and allows you to have husband/wife instead of just a person to talk business with.
+Working from home can engulf people as it becomes all they can think or talk about.
+When you are both working from the same location it can be tough to get out of business mode and into your personal relationship.
+For this reason, you need to start setting “business-free” times during the day where both of you are banned from talking business.
+This will allow you to have time to work on your relationship rather than the next project and allows you to have a husband/wife instead of just a person to talk business with.
 Try using meals as a start for these times as after dinner your workday should be done or winding down.

 Hold Each Other Accountable In Constructive Ways